Gluten intolerance is a fairly common concern. It’s characterized by adverse reactions to gluten, a protein found in wheat, barley, and rye.

 1. Diarrhea, constipation, and smelly feces

-Individuals with celiac disease experience inflammation in the small intestine after eating gluten.
+People with celiac disease experience inflammation in the small intestine after eating gluten.

 This damages the gut lining and leads to poor nutrient absorption, resulting in significant digestive discomfort and frequent diarrhea or constipation.